firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.projecthoneypot.org/list_of_ips.php?t=h&rss=1).

-The last time downloaded was found to be dated: Sun Jun  7 22:54:21 UTC 2015.
+The last time downloaded was found to be dated: Mon Jun  8 00:00:25 UTC 2015.

 The ipset `php_harvesters` has **341** entries, **341** unique IPs.